|The driver is mounted in a sealed, airtight

 ||One single huge speaker enclosure that may be both

-unattractive and hard to move.
+unattractive, hard to build and hard to move.
 Response it essentially

 identical to building two smaller enclosures of exactly half the